Anisotropic MagnetoMemristance: Discussion

 \section{Discussion}

 We have analyzed the memristive effects which occur in realistic magnetic materials due to the interplay between the anisotropic magneto-resistive effect, an electric current via the Zhang-Li coupling, and the magnetodynamics of the material.
-Our theoretical and numerical results suggest the existence of a memristive effect, of which we have characterized the behavior.
-Our study focused on a ring geometry, and we have obtained a good agreement between theory and numerical simulations.
-Specifically, we have introduced a simple one-dimensional model of a magnetic ring with an applied voltage and a resulting current, in which the memristive effect due to the Zhang-Li spin-torque interaction between the current and the local magnetization has been derived analytically.
+Our theoretical and numerical results suggest the existence of a memristive effect {in trivial ferromagnets by means of the coupled dynamics of domain-walls.
+This effect is present when the domain-walls exhibit a non-trivial topology that protects the domain walls from annihilating due to current-induced motion.
+Our study focused on a {annulus} geometry but the presented results are general as to the physical origin of the effect: the interplay between current-induced dynamics and topology.
+For the purposes of a rigorous derivation and numerical validation, we have specifically } introduced a simple one-dimensional model of a magnetic {annulus} with an applied voltage and a resulting current, in which the memristive effect due to the Zhang-Li spin-torque interaction between the current and the local magnetization has been derived analytically.
 This model characterizes explicitly the type of memrisive behavior the device has, and how the non-adiabatic and adiabatic couplings affect the memristive dynamics, e.g. how the resistance changes with the magnetic state.

 Our results are based on Landau-Lifshitz-Gilbert evolution for the magnetization applied to the Anisotropic-Magnetoresistance effect in continuous magnetic media.
 We focused on the study of a common magnetic material such as permalloy, which is readily available.
 The model explicitly shows that a memristive effect should be present in soft-magnetic material.
-We predict that for permalloy, it should be measurable at a nano-Volt scale and in the range of $600-1000$ MHz.
+We predict that for permalloy, it should be measurable at a nano-Volt scale and in the range of $600-1000$~MHz.